Schedule

 8:00 – 9:00 AM Featured Speaker: Chip Donohue

-Intentional and Appropriate Use of Technology Tools & Interactive Media: The NAEYC Fred Rogers Center Position Statement
+Intentional and Appropriate Use of Technology Tools and Interactive Media: The NAEYC and the Fred Rogers Center Position Statement

 9:00 AM – 3:30 PM Exhibit Hall Open